 - Sterilise all community stray dogs (male and female).

-- Vaccinate strays annually, deworm them quarterly and take care of their medical needs.
+- Vaccinate all dogs annually, deworm them quarterly and take care of their medical needs.

-- Raise awareness with youth and other residents on dos and don’ts to avoid confrontations and humanely deal with dogs that show problematic behaviour.
+- Raise awareness with youth and other residents on dos and don’ts to avoid confrontations and identify and address the root causes for undesirable behaviour of the dogs.

 The steps are logical but not necessarily sequential: you may step in at any point depending on the priorities in your local area.
 Just make sure to map the strays and their caretakers first and keep records uptodate.